 If the weapon was found in a common area, for example a lounge room used by a number of people, the prosecution must rule out the other occupants and prove that the weapon was under the effective control of the person charged.
 This is often disputed and at times difficult for the prosecution to prove.

 The defence of self defence is also available to a charge of possessing a prohibited weapon.

 The penalty imposed will depend on a number of factors including the weapon involved, the method of concealment, and whether it was used in the commission of any offences Your personal circumstances will also be relevant, as will your criminal history.

 As with any offence, even after a finding of guilt a court can still decide not to record a conviction under section 10 of the Crimes (Sentencing Procedure) Act 1999.
-Click here for more information: AVOIDING A CONVICTION IN NSW
+Click here for more information.

 For a free, no obligation consultation to discuss your matter, contact one of our criminal law specialists.